LegalizeAdulthood/refactor-test-suite/Contributing.md

 ## Executable renumber-tests

-Example: `renumber-tests RefactorTest R R results`
+Example: `renumber-tests RefactorTest R results`

 The executable renumber-tests is used to renumber the test cases sequentially within the source files.
 This makes the test cases easier to execute since